Tenured/Tenure-Track Faculty Retirement FAQs

 For academic year 2021-2022 only:

 - To enroll in the Program, please submit electronically a completed enrollment form anytime between October 1, 2021, and the submission deadline of December 13, 2021.
 When you click “Submit” on the form, a PDF copy will be automatically sent to your school representative and will also be available for you to print or save.
+The enrollment period is now closed.

 - After submitting your enrollment form, a formal retirement agreement will be prepared and transmitted to you via your school representative.
 You must return the signed agreement to your school representative by June 17, 2022.
+The enrollment period is now closed.

 - The retirement dates for faculty who have signed agreements will be as follows: